ars0915/note/pages/StatsReport.md

 		- framesDropped
 		- pliCount: A PLI is sent by the receiver when it detects missing video frames and requests a keyframe id:: 67dce088-e75d-44d3-8fbc-deecb820c2fd
+			- High pliCount means frequent packet loss or network issues.
+			  Unlike FIR, PLI is lighter and used more often in WebRTC.
 		- framesReceived
 		- jitterBufferDelay
 		- jitterBufferEmittedCount